 Fall is on the horizon, bringing crisp air, sweaters and coats, and pumpkin spice lattes.
 But this is Myrtle Beach we’re talking about here, so don’t think for a minute that golf is going to take an offseason.
 Yes, golf is still as prevalent as ever on the Grand Strand, and a drop in temperature won’t stop the golfing elite form hitting the links throughout the year.
 Check out our list of championship courses here.

 - Pine Lakes Country Club – Pine Lakes Country Club has long been a favorite on the Myrtle Beach golf scene.
-The idea behind Sports Illustrated magazine was hatched at this f
+The idea behind Sports Illustrated magazine was hatched at this facility.

 - Barefoot Resort – Enjoy Barefoot’s Norman Course, Fazio course, or Love course along the Intracoastal Waterway featuring live oaks, pines, sand and natural areas.